Tag Archives: creepy bugs

 Becca piloted the yellow rubber duck along the surface of the bath water, launching it through a berg of soap bubbles with a “Whoosh!” and sending it soaring for a victory flight.

-As the duck dove back into the water, Kev submerged a bar of soap and launched it up his daughter’s spine.
+As the duck dove back into the water, I submerged a bar of soap and launched it up my daughter’s spine.
 Becca laughed and wriggled at the touch.

 “Did that tickle?”
-Kev asked, setting the bar in the corner of the tub and reaching for the bottle of no-tears Muppet shampoo.
+I asked, setting the bar in the corner of the tub and reaching for the bottle of no-tears Muppet shampoo.

 Becca resumed her duck’s circuit back through the bubble berg.
 “It makes me feel wiggy.”